atomist/uhura/README.md

 # @atomist/uhura

-Atomist Uhura, an SDM which is capable of running CI workloads for common project types.
+Atomist Uhura, an SDM providing self service software delivery.

 Also forms the basis of user SDMs.